hkwu/ghastly/docs/guide.md

 ```

 ##### Working with Context
-Since layers have direct access to the context object, they are able to read, write and even completely obliterate the context (though that's a stupid idea, so don't do it).
+Since layers have direct access to the context object, they are able to read, write and even completely obliterate the context.

 ```js
 function middlewareThatChangesProperties() {